 Two other styles — commonly referred to as double and twin pillow blocks — use six rollers: two on the top and two on each side.
 Double pillow blocks house all six rollers within the same dimensions as the standard, single pillow block, whereas twin pillow blocks are essentially two roller blocks machined into the same housing.

 Roller pillow blocks are generally stiffer than plain bearings, and they can reach higher speeds than recirculating ball bushings.
-And the hosings of roller pillow blocks are designed with the same mounting holes and distance from shaft centerline to mounting surface as traditional ball bushing pillow blocks, making them easy to interchange.
+And the housings of roller pillow blocks are designed with the same mounting holes and distance from shaft centerline to mounting surface as traditional ball bushing pillow blocks, making them easy to interchange.

 Load ratings for roller pillow blocks are typically much higher than for recirculating ball bushings of similar size.
 But with the top roller being the primary load-bearing element, roller pillow blocks can only support loads in one direction.
 Inverted mounting (with the mounting surface facing downward) is not possible, and vertical mounting or overhung loads are not generally permitted.